metamaxo/fehther/README.md

 * `country`:  **(Required)** Use the two-letter country code for your location (e.g., "US", "CA", "GB").

 * `path`:  **(Required)** Replace this with the absolute path to your main wallpaper folder.
-This is the root directory where Fehther will look for subfolders.
+This is the root directory where fehther will look for subfolders.

 ###   Modes

 All modes can be combined.
-For example, you can use both weather mode and cycle mode simultaneously.
-Fehther will then cycle through wallpapers within the appropriate weather folder.
+For example, you can use both weather mode and cycle mode simultaneously. fehther will then cycle through wallpapers within the appropriate weather folder.

 * `feh-mode`: Sets the Feh display mode.
 Available modes are: